HuihanYang-Arya/DDA4210_Group_project/README.md

 **Note this repo is still UNDER MAINTAINACE**

 Link for our basic working pipeline: https://shimo.im/file-invite/Xyip8inwgJqyJqzQRye5NvMZKbpA6/ urbbrgroun 邀请您协作「Diffusion-simpons-4210-project」，点击链接开始编辑 (please contact me if the link is invalid)

+## MODEL

+Our model can be found in 🤗 https://huggingface.co/JerryMo/db-simpsons-asim-style and 🤗 https://huggingface.co/Foxintohumanbeing/simpson-lora.
+The QR code of our APP is in `APP_QR.png`.
+Enjoy!👋

 ## Data